Levy-Khintchin Theorem for best simultaneous Diophantine approximations: Best approximations

 \subsection{Best Diophantine approximations}

+Best approximation vectors have been introduced since a long time inside proofs in an non-explicit form.
+To our knowledge, C. A. Rogers in 1951 \cite{Rog} was the first to define best Diophantine approximations.
+In fact, he defined the best Diophantine approximations associated with the sup norm.

-Multidimensional extensions of the classical continued fraction expansion cannot conciliate all the properties of the one dimensional expansion.
-For instance, it is not possible to conciliate the unimodularity and the best approximation property (see \cite{Lag4} and \cite{Mosh}).
-The ``best simultaneous Diophantine approximations'' is the multidimensional extension based solely on the best approximation property.
-It has been studied by many Authors, see for instance \cite{Lag1,Lag2,Lag3,Lag4,Lag5,Cheu,Chev-Khin,Chev-Mosc,Mosh}.
+Lagarias was the first to have undertaken a systematic study of the best Diophantine approximations, see \cite{Lag1,Lag2,Lag3,Lag4,Lag5}.
+For instance, Lagarias proved that it is not possible to conciliate the unimodularity and the best approximation property (see \cite{Lag4} and \cite{Mosh}).
+This explains why a multidimensional continued fraction algorithm never satisfies the best approximation property when this algorithm is defined by a piecewise unimodular homographic generalized Gauss map.

+The connection between best simultaneous Diophantine approximations and the diagonal flow in the space of lattices goes back at least to Hermite, see \cite{Her}.
+In \cite{Lag1}, based on Hermite's idea, Lagarias defined the Minkowski multidimensional continued fraction expansion which gives all the ``Hermite best approximations'' to a given $\theta\in\R^d$ (see also \cite{GrLa} for a deep study of the case $d=c=1$).